Berg0162/simcline/FTMS Enabled/README.md

 # How to make it work?<br>
 The requirements in this phase are simple:
-+ running Zwift app or alike,
++ running Zwift, Rouvy or myWhoosh app or alike,
 + working Feather nRF52840/ESP32-V2 development board and
 + a FTMS enabled Trainer.<br>